MissVeronica/um-cover-photo-selection/README.md

 2. Prepare your predefined Cover Photos to the right size for your Forums Cover Photo Field.
 3. Upload the Cover Photos to the "cover-photos" folder with your File Manager or FTP Client or use a WordPress file upload plugin.
 4. Select your Photo filenames depending on the Photo contents.
-5. Make an Update of the Dropdown modal at the UM Forms Builder to include your uploaded Cover Photo collection for users to select.
+5. Look at the Dropdown modal at the UM Forms Builder and the uploaded Photos will now exist in the dropdown.
 6. This Cover Photo filenames update is made the plugin by reading the uploaded Cover Photos files.

-## Updating Cover Photos
-1. If you change by adding or removing any predefined Cover Photos you must make an Update of the Dropdown modal at the UM Forms Builder to include your updated Photo collection.

 ## Test
 1. The Cog Wheel at the Profile Page has an additional Link now: "Cover Photo"